 Lecturer on Social Studies

-This year she will be teaching the junior tutorial “Art, Popular Culture, and Civic Life” in the fall.
-She received her B.A. in Literature and Theater Arts from the University of Washington and her Ph.D. in Sociology at the State University of New York at Stony Brook.
+This year she will be teaching the junior tutorial “Art, Political Culture, and Civic Life” in the fall.

-Social Studies 98eo: Art, Popular Culture, and Civic Life (Fall)
+Social Studies 98eo: Art, Political Culture, and Civic Life (Fall)